kestra-io/docs/content/blogs/2024-03-21-orchestrate-snowflake-with-kestra.md

 image: /blogs/2024-03-21-orchestrate-snowflake-with-kestra.jpg
 ---

-Following the announcement of our [parntership with Snowflake](https://kestra.io/blogs/2023-09-25-kestra-snowflake-partnership), we've witnessed a surge in the usage of our plugin.
+Following the announcement of our [partnership with Snowflake](https://kestra.io/blogs/2023-09-25-kestra-snowflake-partnership), we've witnessed a surge in the usage of our plugin.
 An increasing number of companies are now leveraging Kestra to orchestrate their Snowflake data lakehouses, transforming how they manage their data at scale.
 This collaboration has significantly improved how data is managed at scale, offering Kestra users advanced capabilities for orchestration within Snowflake's ecosystem.

 ### Inside Snowflake's Cloud-Native Capabilities

-Snowflake provides a unified, cloud-native platform that eliminates data silos, facilitating secure collaboration and sharing across data pipelines.
+Snowflake provides a unified cloud platform that eliminates data silos, facilitating secure collaboration and sharing across data pipelines.
 Its architecture features robust cloud storage, a sophisticated query processing engine, and a comprehensive suite of cloud services, all designed to work seamlessly with a wide range of third-party integrations.
 Additionally, Snowflake's multi-cloud, multi-cluster warehouse capabilities include dynamic auto-scaling to efficiently manage virtual warehouses, optimizing both resource usage and costs.

 ## How our Users are Leveraging the Snowflake Plugin